 - secondary attributes: balance, agility and stamina

 Note!
-Apart from the player attributes mentioned above he can also benefit from having an high dribbling attribute.
+Apart from the player attributes mentioned above he can also benefit from having an high work rate in additional to determination attribute.

 - Plays One-Twos